apps-on-air/AppsOnAir-react-native-AppLink/README.md

 ### Function 3: Create a New App Link

-Use `createAppLink` to programmatically generate a new App Link from your React Native app by passing a structured set of parameters.
+Use `createAppLink` to programmatically generate a **New App Link** from your React Native app by passing a structured set of parameters.

 ```tsx
 import React, { useState } from 'react';